OSF/1: Vendor releases

 DEC's first release of OSF/1 (OSF/1 Release 1.0) in January 1992 was for its line of MIPS-based DECstation workstations, however this was never a fully supported product.
 DEC ported OSF/1 to their new Alpha AXP platform as DEC OSF/1 AXP Release 1.2, released in March 1993.
-OSF/1 AXP is a full 64-bit operating system.
-After OSF/1 AXP V2.0 onwards, UNIX System V compatibility was also integrated into the system.
-OSF/1 v2 was also released for DECStation MIPS systems the same year.
+OSF/1 AXP is a full 64-bit operating system, preserving the kernel architecture based on Mach 2.5 and 4.3BSD components.
+From OSF/1 AXP 2.0 onwards, UNIX System V compatibility was also integrated into the system, but the architecture remained centred on the Mach 2.5 modular kernel, unlike later OSF versions of the system.
+Although OSF/1 2.0 was also developed for DECStation MIPS systems, it was "never officially released or sold".
 Subsequent releases are named Digital UNIX, and later, Tru64 UNIX.

-HP also released a port of OSF/1 to the early HP 9000/700 workstations based on the PA-RISC 1.1 architecture.
+Upon its acquisition of Apollo Computer in 1989, HP announced plans to introduce OSF/1 on both companies' products by late 1990.
+HP released a port of OSF/1 to the early HP 9000/700 workstations based on the PA-RISC 1.1 architecture.
 This was withdrawn soon afterwards due to lack of software and hardware support compared to competing operating systems, specifically HP-UX.

 As part of the AIM alliance and the resulting PowerOpen specification, Apple Computer intended to base A/UX 4.0 for its PowerPC-based Macintoshes upon OSF/1, but the project was cancelled and PowerOpen deprecated.

 IBM used OSF/1 as the basis of the AIX/ESA operating system for System/370 and System/390 mainframes.

+Intel Paragon supercomputers used a version of OSF/1 featuring the Mach 3.0 kernel.

 OSF/1 was also ported by Kendall Square Research to its proprietary microarchitecture used in the KSR1 supercomputer.